allistaircota/rate_my_restaurant/README.md

 - X_train.csv (created in NB3-Modelling.ipynb)
 - y_train.csv (created in NB3-Modelling.ipynb)

+The web app is hosted on Heroku and can be visited here: http://rate-my-restaurant-app.herokuapp.com/.

 To run the app on your local machine, type `flask run` into command line from the repo directory.

 For questions, please feel free to contact me at allistair.cota@gmail.com.